James Patterson

 N. Lanark Registrar H. C. Bowland, Dies

 Hugh C. Bowland, Registrar for North Lanark for the past 27 years and a highly respected resident of Almonte died suddenly Sunday morning.
 Mr. Bowland had been in apparently good health and took part in a bowling tournament Friday evening.
 Mr. Bowland was assistant postmaster here for some years and then moved west but came back in 1906 to make his home here.
 He was a member of the St. Paul's Anglican Church and acted as a warden and treasurer for many years.
 He was also an active member of the Almonte Bowling Club.
 He was born in Ramsay Township 76 years ago the son of the late John Bowland and his wife Katherine Montgomery.
 Some 52 years ago he was married to Matilda Patterson.
 They celebrated their Golden Wedding Anniversary in August of 1940.
 Surviving in addition to his widow are four daughters, namely Mrs. Stewart Houston, Tyvan, Sask.; Mrs. Maurice Hale of Newport, R.I.; Mrs. Alex Stewart and Mrs. Norman Paul, both of Ramsay and Alan H. Bowland of Toronto.
-There are also one sister and one brother, Mrs. John S. Bowland of Clayton and William J. Bowland of Carleton Place.
+There is also one sister and one brother, Mrs. John S. Bowland of Clayton and William J. Bowland of Carleton Place.
 There are also 13 grandchildren.
 The funeral was held Tuesday afternoon at 2 o'clock from the home of George L. Combs to St. Paul's Anglican Church and cemetery.
 Rev. J.J.
 Lowe of Ashton and Rev. Weegar of Clayton officiated.

 Martina Dorinda Frances Patterson (called Dora)